-- Local District Competitions (1-2 per year): \$0 - Overnight District Competition (0-1 per year): \$0 - PNW District Championship in Cheney WA: \$0 - World Championship in Houston, TX: ~\$1500
+- Local District Competitions (1-2 per year): \$25 (snacks/incidentals) - Overnight District Competition (0-1 per year): \$300 - PNW District Championship in Cheney WA: \$500 - World Championship in Houston, TX: ~\$1500

 NOTE: The estimates above are approximate, and do not include costs for meals not covered by Booster's annual dues.
 They are based on historical and projected costs.
-Actual costs may be different.
+Actual costs will be different.

-In the event the team does need to collect additional funds to cover trip expenses, the amount may be requested as two separate payments one to the school district via the ASB office and one to the Boosters.
-Coach Kyle Pihl will always communicate costs & payment procedures following district policy.
+Payments to cover trip expenses may be requested as two separate payments, one to the school district via the ASB office and one to the Boosters.
+Mr. Pihl will always communicate costs & payment procedures following district policy.